solarsailer/matthieuoger.com/content/posts/2013-10-18-you-must-prototype-it-in-code.md

 ---
 date: "2013-10-18"

-title: You must prototype it in code
+title: "You Must Prototype It in Code"
 excerptQuote:
   name: "Jeff Atwood"
   quote: "The most destructive symptom of over-planning is the wrongheaded idea that being a Software Architect™ means drawing a lot of UML diagrams and handing them off to a group of developers. […] You can't architect a real world application on a whiteboard.
 You must prototype it in code to gather data on the performance and design implications of the choices you are making."